 Cook the patties

-- Season the sweet potato for roasting.
+- Drizzle the sweet potato with oil and season.

 - Separate the romaine leaves.